kevinismus/streamlit-codemirror/README.md

 # streamlit-codemirror

 A streamlit component that adds a CodeMirror instance into your Streamlit dashboard.
-Currently only support SQL theme.
+Currently only supports SQL theme.

 ## Installation instructions